qiqimonkey4300/APCSFinalProject/README.md

 Annabel: I made the 'Help' button toggleable and prompts the instructions popup to show.

 05/26/2021 - 05/27/2021 HOME ~
 Shyne: I was able to get the preset (not random) sudoku to show up in blue at the start.
+Also, exactly one grid will be selected at a time, save for at the very start.
 Annabel: Help button now works as intended, and instructions have been added to it.